gacho4323/amoacademy/README.md

 ---

-## 📖 About
+## About

-A full-stack web application that enables **course creators** to sell digital content and **students** to purchase and access educational materials.
+Full-stack web application that enables course creators to sell digital content and students to purchase and access educational materials.
 Built from scratch with complete payment integration and hosting setup.

 ---